bgoonz/Cheat-Sheets/.gitbook/assets/languages/java.md

 ```
 #### 2. Run Time Polymorphism
 * Run-time polymorphism is achieved by method overriding.
-* Runtime polymorphism is implemented when we have an **“IS-A”** relationship between objects.
+* Runtime polymorphism is implemented when we have an **“IS-A"** relationship between objects.
 * method overriding is the subclass has to override the superclass method.
 ```java
     public interface Shape {